ktLearner/nft-minter/README.md

 - made the market place manually although used some basic code to generate jsons automatically

-- tried minting multiple nfts together but got a wierd error (yeah dint ask on unidao discord)
+- tried minting multiple nfts together but got a wierd error (yeah dint ask on unidao discord) (present in nft-collection folder)

 - [nft collection](https://testnets.opensea.io/collection/mynft-6577) -there are few blank and few repetetions but yeah i did it.